Mastermindzh/rickvanlieshout.com/content/posts/2023/lego-league/index.md

 ## Nah, we are all winners in the end

 Having 4 teams gave us the unique opportunity to reward them all with something nice.
-The 3 teams that got podium places all got their medals and their rewards and the losing team got their consolation prize.
+The 3 teams that got podium places all got their medals and their rewards and the team in fourth place got their consolation prize.

 Luckily though, we're all winners, even the Jury members and the organizers.
 This event has brought us all closer together and improved the connection between our colleagues.